 Hera is a multi-utility company with public sector majority shareholders and a markedly diversified shareholder base.
 Regarding corporate governance, the Group has adopted statutory procedures, with specific attention to the implementation of the principles contained in the code of conduct prepared by Borsa Italiana.

 The main governance bodies of Hera are the Board of Directors, the Executive Committee, the Board of Statutory Auditors, the internal committees and the Shareholders’ Meeting.
 The Board of Directors is supported in its duties by two committees: The Remuneration Committee and the Control and Risks Committee.
-The Board of Directors has also established a Supervisory Body pursuant to Legislative Decree no. 231/2001, as well as an Ethics Committee to monitor the dissemination and implementation of the principles in Hera Group’s Code of Ethics.
+The Board of Directors has also established a Supervisory Body pursuant to Legislative Decree No. 231/2001, as well as an Ethics and Sustainability Committee to monitor the dissemination and implementation of the principles in Hera Group’s Code of Ethics and the supervision of the sustainability aspects linked to the business activities.

 The Board of Directors